Free QR Code Generator vs. Paid: What You Actually Get (2026)

 Are free QR codes permanent, or do they expire?

 Free static QR codes are permanent — they encode content directly in the dot pattern and never expire.
 However, free dynamic QR codes (where the destination is hosted on a server) can become inactive if the platform shuts down or discontinues its free tier.
-Paid dynamic codes on established platforms like Supercode remain active as long as your subscription is active.
-One of the most persistent myths about QR codes is that all codes expire — we address this in full in our QR code myths guide.
+Dynamic codes on established platforms like Supercode remain active as long as your account is active.
+One of the most persistent myths about QR codes is that all codes expire — we address this in our QR code myths guide.

 Can I track scans with a free QR code generator?

+It depends on the platform.
 Static QR codes — which is what most free generators produce — cannot be tracked at all.
-The code encodes content directly, with no server infrastructure to log scans.
-A small number of free platforms offer limited analytics on free dynamic codes, but with severe scan caps (QR TIGER’s 500-scan limit per code, for example).
-For meaningful campaign analytics, a paid dynamic QR code plan is required.
+A small number of free plans offer limited analytics on free dynamic codes, but with severe caps (QR TIGER's 500-scan limit per code, for example).
+Supercode's free plan includes full scan analytics on every dynamic code, with 30 scan credits per month.

-For a restaurant, the key difference is editability.
-A free static QR code pointing to your menu PDF is useless the moment you update your menu — every printed menu, table tent, and poster becomes outdated.
-A paid dynamic QR code for restaurants lets you update the linked menu instantly, track how many diners engage with it, and see which tables scan most.
-The operational value of dynamic codes in food service pays for itself quickly.
+For a restaurant, the key difference on most platforms is editability.
+A free static code pointing to a menu PDF is useless the moment you update your menu — every printed menu, table tent, and poster becomes outdated.
+A dynamic code lets you update the linked menu instantly, track how many diners engage with it, and see which tables scan most.
+On Supercode, dynamic codes with full analytics are available on the free plan.

 Do free QR code generators add watermarks or branding?

 This varies by platform.
 Many modern free generators no longer add visible watermarks to downloaded QR codes.
-However, some platforms add “powered by” branding to free-tier dashboards or redirect pages.
-White-label branding — removing all third-party attribution from your codes and customer experience — is consistently a paid-only feature.
-Always check the specific platform’s terms before relying on a free tool for customer-facing materials.
+However, some platforms add "powered by" branding to free-tier dashboards or redirect pages.
+White-label branding — removing all third-party attribution — is a paid feature on most platforms.
+Always check the specific platform's terms before relying on a free tool for customer-facing materials.

 Is a free QR code generator safe for business use?

-Free static QR codes are generally safe — they’re simple URL encoders.
-The risk lies in free dynamic QR code platforms, where your redirect URL is hosted on the provider’s infrastructure.
-If the provider’s free service goes offline or gets discontinued, all codes pointing to it will break.
-For any business-critical use case, a paid plan on a reputable platform provides the uptime guarantees, security controls, and data ownership that free tools can’t match.
+Free static QR codes are generally safe — they are simple URL encoders.
+The risk lies in free dynamic code platforms, where your redirect URL is hosted on the provider's infrastructure.
+If the provider's free service goes offline, all codes pointing to it will break.
+For any business-critical use case, a platform with robust uptime guarantees, security controls, and data ownership is essential.

-Can I switch from a free to a paid QR code without reprinting?
+Can I switch from a free static QR code to a dynamic one without reprinting?

-If your original code was static (most free codes are), no — the code encodes the destination directly, so there’s no way to change where it points without creating a new code.
-This is exactly why starting with a dynamic code (even a paid one) is strongly recommended for any printed materials.
-If you do need to transition from static to dynamic, you’ll need to reprint.
-Going forward, using dynamic codes from the start eliminates this problem entirely.
+No. If your original code was static, the destination is encoded directly in the dot pattern — there is no way to change where it points without creating a new code and reprinting.
+This is exactly why starting with a dynamic code from the beginning is strongly recommended for any printed materials.
+With Supercode, dynamic codes are available on the free plan, so there is no cost barrier to choosing the right code type from the start.
 See our guide on how to create a QR code for step-by-step instructions.

-What’s the cheapest way to get dynamic QR codes with analytics?
+What is the most cost-effective way to get dynamic QR codes with analytics?

 The right QR code generator depends on what you need to do.
 For permanent, one-time personal use, free static generators do the job.
-For anything business-related — campaigns, menus, product packaging, event tickets, marketing analytics — the limitations of free plans create real operational and strategic costs.
-Dynamic codes, analytics, bulk generation, and branding control aren’t premium extras.
-They’re the baseline features that make QR codes a measurable, scalable channel rather than just a digital shortcut.
+For anything business-related — campaigns, menus, product packaging, event tickets, marketing analytics — the limitations of most free plans create real operational and strategic costs.
+Dynamic codes, analytics, bulk generation, and branding control are not premium extras.
+They are the baseline features that make QR codes a measurable, scalable channel.

 Ready to see the difference for yourself?
-Start your free Supercode trial — create dynamic QR codes, explore the analytics dashboard, and experience the full toolkit before committing to a plan.
-No credit card required to get started.
+Sign up free — create dynamic QR codes, explore the full analytics dashboard, and experience every feature with no credit card required.

 Overview: